 This section is non-normative.

-The Ecosystem manager is the entity responsible for the functionality of the access control system.
-This typically includes the management of the access grant token server, and the access token server, the Policy documents, and that there is a PKI domain for the other actors to utilize.
+The Ecosystem manager is the entity responsible for managing the access control system.
+This typically includes managing the Access Grant Token Server, and the Access Token Server, maintaining the Policy documents, and ensuring that a PKI domain is available for use by other actors in the ecosystem. .

 Credentials